 translation assistance; dictionary

-iTranslate claims to be the leading translation app in circulation, with over 50 million downloads and over 100,000 app store reviews. iTranslate offers the ability to easily translate text in over 90 languages, full websites in over 40 languages, and start voice-to-voice conversations in many popular languages.
+iTranslate claims to be the leading translation app in circulation, with over 70 million downloads and over 100,000 app store reviews. iTranslate offers the ability to easily translate text in over 100 languages, offline translations in over 40 languages, and start voice-to-voice conversations in many popular languages.

 iTranslate also offers a dictionary for definitions and synonyms as well as a verb conjugation platform (‘cause we all know that’s where things get dicey!).
 Newly added is the offline translation option, which is uber helpful when you’re abroad with a patchy internet connection.

 iTranslateVoice boasts “magical voice to voice translation,” which allows users to speak a word/phrase/sentence directly into their phone, and then have it spoken back in the desired language.
 This all happens in real-time with very little delay.
 Offering over 40 languages and dialects, this app can certainly come in handy.

 In addition, the app also offers Phrasebook, a quick and easy way to access your most utilized phrases.
 This is handy if you travel a lot and are using the same phrases over and over in various languages. iTranslate Voice also offers the ability to connect to other users nearby, utilizing AirTranslate for communication back and forth in each user’s respective language.